danvy/win10demo/README.md

 ##What's in ?
 100% of the source code is available.
 It's full C# & XAML.

 You will find a Visual Studio solution (Win10Demo.sln) including 3 projects
 - The main app (Win10Demo.csproj)
 - The secondary app for the app to app communication scenarii (Win10Demo2.csproj)
 - The AppService project (Win10DemoService.csproj)

 Each feature is illustrated in a single file.
-Ex :
+Ex : RelativePanelView.xaml for RelativePanel)

 There no external dependency or third party library.

 Here are the APIs/features used :
 - SplitView (Menu with hamburger)
 - CalendarView (Calendar with decade, year and month view)